folio-org/folio-install/alternative-install/kubernetes-rancher/TAMU/Dump_Restore_Upgrade_Notes.md

 * In Rancher if new Folio back-end modules are constantly restarting before you perform an upgrade - check their connection to the database, and the availability of the Okapi deployment.
 * On occasion module changes may introduce a Kafka dependency or Elasticsearch dependency - and the module's environment variables or K8s Secret will need to be updated to connect to the Kafka or Elasticsearch instance in the namespace.
+* On occasion an Okapi pod will crash and/or drop from the Okapi cluster due to a network issue and the Okapi cluster will fail to reform properly.
+In this scenario, the whole deployment must be scaled to 0 pods.
+Then scaled back up to 3 pods to re-form the Okapi cluster.
 * If Data Import/Export stop functioning for Librarians - it may be necessary to re-deploy Kafka.
 After doing so, all back-end modules that connect to Kafka will have to be restarted.<br/>
 **These are:** mod-circulation-storage, mod-data-export-spring, mod-data-export-worker, mod-data-import, mod-ebsconet, mod-source-record-manager, mod-source-record-storage, mod-inventory, mod-inventory-storage, mod-invoice, mod-pubsub, mod-quick-marc, mod-remote-storage, mod-search
 * Data Import Troubleshooting links:<br/>